Public-Health-Scotland/R-Resources/using SMRA with R.md

 # Requesting access
 ## Databases

 •	First you need to be able to access some or all of the SMR datasets.
-Request access using the Access to Data form in the usual way (ask your line manger if you are not sure how to do this/where to find the form).
+Request access using the Access to Data form in the usual way (ask your line manager if you are not sure how to do this/where to find the form).

-•	If you already have access to the SMR databases you need, e.g. you already access these data sources through SPSS or business objects, you can move onto the next step.
+•	If you already have access to the SMR databases you need, e.g. you already access these data sources through SPSS or business objects, you can move on to the next step.

 ## R /RStudio Desktop.
 •	If you wish to access SMRA via the desktop version of RStudio, you will need R and RStudio installed on your machine.